QuTech-Delft/OpenQL/README.md

 * PYTHON\_INCLUDE (should point to the directory containing Python.h)
 * PYTHON\_LIB (should point to the python library python35.lib)

-Then running the following command in power shell should intall openql package:
+Then running the following command in power shell should install the openql package:

+        `python setup.py install`

+## Verifying the installation
+Run the following commands to test if the installation was successful

+        `tests/simplePyTest.py`
-        python setup.py install
+        `python setup.py tests/qubitsTest.py`

 # Compiling C++ OpenQL tests and programs